xiaoxianyu-office/mm/skills/mechanics/giveitemfromslot.md

     Skills:
     - giveitemfromslot{slot=HAND;fakelooting=true} @server ~onTimer:10

-Give caster's main handing item to all players on the server.
+Give caster's main hand item to all players on the server, and plays the pickup animation.